Wryhder/FEND-Arcade-Game/README.md

 ## Description

-The goal of the game is to reach the end of the field, any tiles on the row just before the water.
-If you collide with any enemies, you lose any progress made and start back at your beginning position.
+The goal of the game is to reach the end of the field, any tiles on the row just before the water, without colliding with enemy bugs.
+If you collide with any enemies, the game is reset.

 Use the keyboard arrow keys to move around.